10 Most Expensive Movies Ever (adjusted for inflation)1

 Hollywood has always sought outside sources to fund its movie production, but it wasn’t until the mid-2000s that hedge funds, private equity firms and other institutional investors started sniffing around Hollywood in earnest.

-Financial institutions, however, were contemporaneously engaged in recklessly escalating speculative pursuits – which would soon bring the global economy to its knees – and wealthy investors, laden with vast capital resources, were looking for alternative investments in order to ‘diversify their portfolios’ and ‘hedge their risk exposure’ and other exquisitely punchable phrases.
+Financial institutions, however, were at that time engaged in recklessly escalating speculative pursuits – which would soon bring the global economy to its knees – and wealthy investors, laden with vast capital resources, were looking for alternative investments in order to ‘diversify their portfolios’ and ‘hedge their risk exposure’ and other exquisitely punchable phrases.

 “Parkinson’s law applies [to Hollywood] as the number of projects will, regardless of quality, always expand to fully absorb the capital available.”